stackhpc/terraform-kayobe-multinode/README.rst

 .. code-block:: console

-   ssh-keygen -f id_rsa -N ''
+   ssh-keygen -t rsa -f id_rsa -N ''

 Create an OpenStack clouds.yaml file with your credentials to access an OpenStack cloud.
 Alternatively, download and source an openrc file from Horizon.